chuaweijie/task-productivity/README.md

+# I've recently realized that I've misunderstood the regulation regarding the 90 days reporting.
+If one goes to another country with a re-entry, 90 days reporting is sitll in force hence rendering this system unnecessary.
+Lastly, Immigration Bureau of Thailand updated their system to include email notification about your next reporting date thus rendering this system redundant.
+I will archive this project.

 # 90 Days Reporting Tracker
 ## Introduction
 For expats who work in Thailand and travels a lot, the [Notification of staying in the Kingdom over 90 days](https://www.immigration.go.th/en/?page_id=1666) can be a hassle for the following scenarios.